 Golden Pothos Benefits Worth Knowing

 Beyond being easy to care for, golden pothos is useful to live with.
-NASA’s 1989 Clean Air Study, one of the most-cited pieces of research on indoor air quality, identified Epipremnum aureum as one of the most effective plants for removing indoor air pollutants including formaldehyde, benzene, and xylene from enclosed spaces.
-While a single plant won’t transform air quality in a large room, pothos consistently ranks among the top performers in controlled testing.
+NASA’s 1989 Clean Air Study, one of the most-cited pieces of research on indoor air quality, identified Epipremnum aureum as one of the plants that removed indoor air pollutants including formaldehyde, benzene, and xylene in sealed test chambers.
+A single plant will not transform air quality in a normal room, so treat this as a bonus rather than the main reason to buy one.

-She’s also a fast grower, which means you’ll always have cuttings to share.
-She tolerates neglect better than almost any other tropical plant.
-And she trails beautifully, making her one of the most flexible plants for shelves, hanging baskets, or climbing a moss pole.
-If you want to explore similar low-maintenance pothos varieties, marble queen pothos offers a different look with the same easygoing nature.
+It is also a fast grower, which means you’ll always have cuttings to share.
+Golden pothos tolerates missed waterings better than many tropical plants, and it trails beautifully, making it one of the most flexible plants for shelves, hanging baskets, or climbing a moss pole.
+If you want a broader comparison of easy trailing cultivars before choosing your next one, our pothos varieties guide lays out the differences clearly.
+If you want to explore a close low-maintenance alternative, marble queen pothos offers a different look with the same easygoing nature.

 Frequently Asked Questions